Timor-Leste national under-16 football team

-The Timor-Leste national Under-16 football team is the national team of Timor-Leste and is controlled by the Federação de Futebol de Timor-Leste.
+The Timor-Leste national Under-17 football team, formerly the under-16 team is a national team of Timor-Leste and is controlled by the Federação de Futebol de Timor-Leste.
 Timor-Leste has never had success on the international stage.
 They are currently one of the weakest teams in the world.
 Timor-Leste joined FIFA on 12 September 2005.